-A resident of an institution generally is not eligible for SNAP benefits because he or she receives over 50% of three meals daily from the institution as part of its normal services.
+A resident of an institution generally is not eligible for SNAP benefits if he or she receives over 50% of three meals daily from the institution as part of its normal services.
 This is the “resident rule.”
-However, if an individual who lives in an institution appears to meet the criteria for SSI eligibility, and the institution may release him or her within 30 days after notification of potential SSI eligibility, he or she may apply for SNAP benefits at the same time as he or she applies for SSI benefits under the prerelease provision.
-For more information about the prerelease provision, see SI 01801.030B.1. in this subsection.
+However, if an individual who lives in an institution appears to meet the criteria for SSI eligibility, and the institution may release him or her within 30 days after notification of potential SSI eligibility, he or she may apply for SNAP benefits at the same time that he or she applies for SSI benefits under the prerelease provision.
+For more information about the prerelease provision, see SI 01801.040B.1. in this subsection.

 1. Prerelease provision

-Under the prerelease provision, a resident of a public institution may apply for SNAP benefits at the same time as he or she applies for SSI benefits, if he or she expects to live in a pure SSI household upon release.
+Under the prerelease provision, a resident of a public institution may apply for SNAP benefits at the same time that he or she applies for SSI benefits, if he or she expects to live in a pure SSI household upon release.
 For detailed information about the prerelease procedure for the institutionalized, see SI 00520.900 through SI 00520.930.

 a.
 Prerelease procedures for SNAP

-When an SSI applicant expects to live in a pure SSI household upon release from an institution and wishes to file for SNAP benefits, take the following actions.
+When an SSI applicant expects to live in a pure SSI household upon release from an institution and wishes to file for SNAP benefits, take the following actions:

 Complete the SNAP questions on the SSI application or redetermination form;